 For other coronavirus travel advice and updates, including the latest information on countries currently open to Canadians, click on the link below for the full country list of the latest travel restrictions for Canadian passport holders.

-For any additional information on coronavirus travel restrictions, please visit the Government of Canada’s travel advisory page.
+And for any additional information on coronavirus travel advisories and restrictions, please visit the Government of Canada’s travel advisory page.

 Airlines and flexible travel policies for COVID-19